Red Velvet Pancakes

 • Sugar & cocoa powder – this is what gives the pancakes that signature red velvet flavor.

-• Baking powder, baking soda & salt – to make the pancakes light and fluffy.
+• Baking powder, baking soda & salt – to make the pancakes light, fluffy and tasty.

 • Eggs & buttermilk – bring these to room temperature for a smoother batter.

-• Melted butter & vanilla extract – to round out the wet ingredients.
+• Melted butter & vanilla extract – to round out the wet ingredients and add rich flavor.
+I like using salted butter.

 • Red food coloring – you can use liquid or gel food coloring.